Lennyy1337/password_generator/README.md

 - Build with `pnpm build`
 - Run with `pnpm start`

-You can also with vercel
+You can also with vercel by importing this github repo.

 ![Vercel](https://vercelbadge.vercel.app/api/lennyy1337/password_generator)

 # To use the desktop version